eirichmond/elliott-richmond/readme.txt

 == Changelog ==
 1.0.0 Initial release
+1.0.0 Tweaked commit, included fonts and updates to theme.json

 == Licence ==
 Elliott Richmond is distributed under the terms of the GNU GPL.